vasveena/amazon-emr-ttt-workshop/docs/day2/mwaa/exercise.md

 ![mwaa - 8](images/mwaa-8.png)

-This DAG will execute once each hour (based on cron schedule: 0 * * * *).
+This DAG will execute once at the start of each hour (based on cron schedule: 0 * * * *).
 For now, let us execute the DAG manually.
 Click on "Trigger DAG".

 ![mwaa - 9](images/mwaa-9.png)